rhiza-research/grafana-weaver/terraform_module/README.md

 # Dynamic Grafana Dashboard and Folder Configuration

-This terraform module is used to configure the Grafana dashboards and folders for the dynamic-dash project.
+This terraform module is used to configure the Grafana dashboards and folders for the grafana-weaver project.

 It is used to upload and download dashboards from Grafana.